 It's important to understand the significance of India's religious holidays.
-This will help you avoid planning mistakes (like setting a project deadline on a day when no one will be in the office), and help with your understanding the culture.
+This will help you to avoid planning mistakes (like setting a project deadline on a day when no one will be in the office), and help with your understanding of the culture.

 Most organizations are also closed on three nonreligious national holidays.
 These are:

 - Independence Day – August 15.

 Some holidays are celebrated regionally.
 India has 29 states, and some states observe different holidays and festivals in addition to the national holidays.
 Make sure you're aware of these holidays before scheduling projects and deadlines.